Search for

 What all we need to do is to pick and analyze them in different contexts than jumping into misinterpretation or misjudging people who make them.
 So next time you watch any distinctive gesture, please check its cultural, social and geographical background first.

-[Special Note: Mr. M. Kalyanaraman (Senior Assistant Editor) from the Chennai office of world's largest English daily Times of India contacted me to write an investigative write-up on the same subject.
-My article was published in the same on 9th June, 2014.
-Currently, the article doesn't exists anymore on the newspaper's website but you can find its image below (Click to zoom).]
+[Special Note: Mr. M. Kalyanaraman (Senior Assistant Editor) from the Chennai office of world's largest English daily Times of India contacted me by an email to write an investigative article on the same subject.
+I took it as a challenge and did my own research.

 Related Articles: